Sieges of Tiberias (1742–1743): Prelude

 Soon after the 1738 Damascene petition, the imperial government ordered the governor of Damascus to suppress Zahir and his Galilee-based subordinates, supplying the governor with five mortars and a military expert to supplement his arsenal of field artillery.
 Specific instructions were given to destroy Zahir's fortifications in Tiberias, his brother Sa'd's in Deir Hanna, their cousin Muhammad al-Ali al-Zaydani's in Tarbikha or Tarshiha, and the forts at Jiddin and Suhmata, controlled respectively by their local subordinates Husayn al-Khaliq and Muhammad Nafi.
 Nevertheless, no action was carried out by the governor and Zahir continued operating as before.
-He strengthened the fortifications of Tiberias, positioning four cannons, acquired from Europe, on a tower he built outside the town, and stocking up on provisions.
+He strengthened the fortifications of Tiberias, positioning four cannons, acquired from Europe, on a tower he built outside the town, and stocked up on provisions.
 He also continued raids into the Hauran and, in 1741, attacked the routes connecting Damascus with Palestine and Egypt.
 The governor of Damascus lodged complaints about these attacks to the imperial authorities.
 While previous imperial orders demanded Zahir "be punished", this time Constantinople explicitly called for Zahir's execution.
 The government's plans were stalled as the governor was soon after dismissed from office.

 The new governor, Sulayman Pasha al-Azm, was tasked with carrying out the imperial order to eliminate Zahir.
 Sulayman Pasha received more artillery pieces and demolition experts and equipment from Constantinople.
 He called on his subordinate governors, the sanjakbeys of Nablus, Jerusalem, and Gaza, as well as Bedouin tribes, to mobilize troops for the campaign.
 The governor of Sidon was also ordered to support the campaign.
 While the imperial orders urged Sulayman Pasha to eliminate Zahir and destroy his fortifications, he also had strict instructions not to infringe on Sidon's authority by harming the inhabitants or damaging the local economy, and to conclude the operation before the departure of the Hajj caravan.